-For more than half a century, the design of semiconductor materials has rested on two pillars: controlling \textit{what atoms are present} (composition) and \textit{how the crystal is deformed} (strain).
-Precise control of both composition and strain is now highly reproducible approach for material design and manufacturing, underpinning the global electronics and photonics industries.
-Theory has long predicted a third pillar; controlling \textit{how those atoms are locally arranged} for a given average composition and strain state.
-First-principles \ac{dft}~\cite{cao2020} and cluster expansion calculations~\cite{xu2019e} suggest that \acf{sro}—the preferential arrangement of chemical species within a few atomic nearest-neighbor distances—may be a fundamental and underexplored lever to tune the electronic structure of semiconductors.
-Similar phenomena examined theoretically in group-\RNum{4} semiconductor alloys~\cite{cao2020,chen2024}, in \RNum{3}\hyp{}\RNum{5} semiconductors~\cite{bellaiche1998,liu2016}, and complex \ac{mhea}~\cite{singh2015} underscore the broad potential of \ac{sro}-driven electronic effects.
-However, controlled local order has remained largely inaccessible experimentally as a design parameter for semiconductor properties.
-Realizing this third pillar for practical application, however, hinges on answering two fundamental questions.
-First, can \ac{sro} be deliberately manipulated to systematically tailor optoelectronic properties?
-Second, what experimental and theoretical approaches can enable statistically robust resolution of \ac{sro} at relevant length scales?
+For decades, the design of crystalline semiconductor materials has rested on two pillars: controlling \textit{which atoms are present} (composition) and \textit{how the crystal is deformed} (strain).
+Precise control of both composition and strain are now highly reproducible approaches for material design and manufacturing underpinning the global electronics and photonics industries.
+Theory predicts a third pillar; controlling \textit{how atoms are arranged locally} for a given composition and strain state. \Ac{dft}~\cite{cao2020} and cluster expansion calculations~\cite{xu2019e} suggest that \acf{sro}—the preferential arrangement of chemical species within a few atomic nearest-neighbor distances—may be a fundamental and underexplored lever to tune the electronic structure of semiconductors.
+Similar phenomena examined theoretically in group-\RNum{4} semiconductor alloys~\cite{cao2020,chen2024}, \RNum{3}\hyp{}\RNum{5} semiconductors~\cite{bellaiche1998,liu2016}, and high-entropy alloys~\cite{singh2015} underscore the potential of \ac{sro}-driven electronic effects.
+However, controlled local order has remained largely inaccessible experimentally.
+Realizing this third pillar for practical application hinges on answering two fundamental questions.
+First, can \ac{sro} be manipulated deliberately and selectively to tailor semiconducting properties?
+Second, what approaches can enable statistically robust quantification of \ac{sro}?
 The absence of definitive answers to these questions has left \ac{sro} unexploited for materials design of semiconductors.
 A primary barrier to controlling \ac{sro} has been measurement: advanced microscopies and atom-probe based methods can map local atomic arrangements and chemical correlations~\cite{pekin2018,li2023a,he2024,vogl2025}, but statistical \ac{sro} quantification remains nontrivial.
 Similarly, \ac{exafs} analysis has, to date, provided qualitative insights~\cite{shimura2017,robouch2020,lentz2023a,lentz2025b,gougam2025}, but a robust quantitative framework has been lacking.